 Dialysis is of two types:

-In hemodialysis, a machine is used that removes blood from your body.
+In haemodialysis, a machine is used that removes blood from your body.
 This blood is purified in a dialyzer and fresh blood is sent to the body.
 This process takes around 3-5 hours and it is carried out in the speciality hospital or dialysis centres.
 Hemodialysis is carried out thrice a week.

 Hemodialysis can be carried out at home as well using the dialysis machine.
 At home, the process of purification is carried out four to seven times a week, each session of fewer hours.